Sky Dayton: Early life

 Dayton's father was the sculptor Wendell Dayton, and his mother is Alice Pero, a poet and flutist.
 Shortly after his birth in New York City, the family moved to Los Angeles.
 He lived for a time with his maternal grandfather, David DeWitt, an IBM Fellow, who played a large part in introducing Dayton to technology.

 At the age of 9, he got his first computer, a ZX81, which he used to learn programming in BASIC.
-At 16, Dayton graduated from The Delphian School, a private boarding school in Oregon, which uses study methods developed by Scientology founder L. Ron Hubbard.
+At 16, Dayton graduated from The Delphian School, a private boarding school in Oregon, which uses study methods developed by L. Ron Hubbard.
 He wanted to be an animator but was rejected when he applied to CalArts (the California Institute of the Arts), saying he was too young at the time.
 Instead, Dayton got an entry-level job at a Burbank, California, advertising firm and three months later headed the graphics department.
 He moved to a larger advertising agency, Mednick & Associates, where he held a similar role until he was 18.

 Career

 Early career

-Dayton started his first business in 1990 at age 19.
-He and a friend raised money from family and friends to open Mocha Gallery (later Cafe Mocha), an art gallery and coffee house in Los Angeles.
-While managing Cafe Mocha, Dayton and friend Adam Wicks Walker opened Dayton/Walker Design in 1992, a Studio City advertising and design firm, serving entertainment clients including Fox Television, Disney, Columbia Pictures, Sony Pictures, and Warner Brothers.
+MIT Technology Review described Dayton as "...a high-school graduate who started up a West Hollywood, Calif., coffeehouse before getting into the Internet business."
+That coffeehouse was Cafe Mocha (originally called Mocha Gallery), which Dayton started with a friend in 1990, at age 19, after raising money from family and friends.
+While managing Cafe Mocha, Dayton and Adam Wicks Walker opened Dayton/Walker Design in 1992, a Studio City advertising and design firm, serving entertainment clients including Fox Television, Disney, Columbia Pictures, Sony Pictures, and Warner Brothers.

 In 1993, after initially having great difficulties getting his Macintosh computer to access the Internet, Dayton said that he realized the Internet was likely to become the next mass communications medium.
 In an article in Vanity Fair, Dayton described his earliest interest in the Internet and its business potential:

 I heard about this thing called the Internet.
 I thought, That sounds kind of interesting.
 The first thing I did is I actually picked up the phone and dialed 411, and I said, I’d like the number for the Internet, please.
 And the operator is like, What?
 I said, Just search any company with the word Internet in the name.
 Blank.
 Nothing.
 I thought, Wow, this is interesting.
 What is this thing anyway?